Jesusp123/SMALL-PROJECTS/README.md

 ## PROJECT 2: HISTOGRAM

 ## PROBLEM STATEMENT
-Create a histogram from a provided histogram
+Create a histogram from a provided dataset

 ## DATASET USED
 The dataset used is a Diabetes dataset that contains the AGE, BMI, INSULIN INTAKE OF POSSIBLE DIABETES PATIENTS